 Greece Gambling Regulation

-Given all this, it is unsurprising the history of gambling in Greece also dates back to antiquity.
-An ancient Greek myth even describes how Hades, Poseidon and Zeus played dice to divide the three realms (the underworld, sea, and earth) between themselves.
-Gambling remains a popular activity among the Greeks in modern times, with the number of landbased casino visits escalating to 2.85 million in 2017 alone.
-The same year the local gambling industry was expected to generate gaming revenue of €260 million.
+Given all this, it is unsurprising that the history of gambling in Greece also dates back to antiquity.
+An ancient Greek myth even describes how Hades, Poseidon, and Zeus played dice to divide the three realms (the underworld, sea, and earth) among themselves.
+Gambling remains a popular activity among Greeks in modern times, with the number of land-based casino visits escalating to 2.85 million in 2017 alone.
+In the same year, the local gambling industry was expected to generate €260 million in gaming revenue.

 The local regulator, the Hellenic Gaming Commission, issued the first batch of online gambling licenses in 2021.
 Greek gamblers can now legally enjoy a wide range of products over the internet, including online casino games, sports wagering, and poker.
-The government extended OPAP’s monopoly on lotteries and landbased video gaming terminals until 2030.
+The government extended OPAP’s monopoly on lotteries and land-based video gaming terminals until 2030.

 Laws That Govern the Greek Gambling Industry